SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Introduction/index.md

 title: "Introduction"
 description: "By Blayne Haggart, Kathryn Henne, Natasha Tusikov"
 datetext: "2019"
 excerpt: "Blayne Haggart, Kathryn Henne, Natasha Tusikov.
-In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century*.
-Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
-1-20.
+In Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century, edited by Blayne Haggart, Kathryn Henne, Natasha Tusikov, 1-20.
 Cham: Palgrave Macmillan, 2019."
-excerpt2: "The treatment of knowledge—most notably commodified knowledge—as a source and vector of power potentially is a key blind spot in our understanding of the global political economy.
-This article offers a theoretical framework, based on the work of Susan Strange, for considering the relationship between what she called the 'knowledge structure' and the other key sources of political and economic power—security, production, and finance.
-This framework is applied to the Trans-Pacific Partnership, demonstrating how a direct focus on knowledge governance reveals power relations and economic effects that are otherwise obscured."
-excerpt3: "Keywords: Theory; Knowledge"
+excerpt2: "While the control of knowledge is becoming the dominant means by which economic, political, and social control is exerted globally, the mechanisms through which this is happening—including intellectual property rights, state and commercial surveillance, digitisation and datafication, and a nearly ubiquitous internet mediating human interactions—are often examined separately instead of as part of a larger phenomenon of knowledge governance.
+This edited volume brings experts in these areas from across the social sciences to explore these areas as forms of knowledge governance, by adopting the understudied (at least from a knowledge-governance perspective) work of the late International Political Economy scholar Susan Strange, notably her concept of a knowledge structure.
+In this chapter, we present an introduction to and critique of Strange’s theory of the knowledge structure and offer an overview of this volume’s chapters."

 date: 2019
 tags: ["Theory", "Knowledge", "Strange-Influenced Work", "2010's"]